cecat/MyHASS/index.md

 the house (and thus have been there for a while).
 Next step will be to move the camera down to the dock.

-I'm also exploring [ESPHome](https://esphome.io/) which is a very nice way to create simple, very cheap, wifi-connected sensors for HASS.
+I'm also now using [ESPHome](https://esphome.io/) which is a very nice way to create simple, very cheap, wifi-connected sensors for HASS.
 For instance, a [Particle Photon](https://store.particle.io/products/photon) is about $20 and one can get ESP devices with GPIO pins (e.g., the